hhk998402/FaceRecogition-NodeJS/README.md

 Some sample faces are provided in https://github.com/hhk998402/FaceRecogition-NodeJS/blob/master/routes/faces All newly added faces are stored here.
 Store the images as PNG Files only.
 Also, name the files in the following way: -

 	firstName-middleName-lastName_anyString.png

+Make sure the fileName doesn't consist of any spaces or any other special character apart from underscore.
+Use hyphens in place of spaces for longer names.

 **Routes and their Usage**